milauog/code-editor/README.md

 ├── LICENSE

 🤝 Contributing
-Contributions are welcome!
-Here's how to get started:
+We welcome contributions!
+Follow these steps:

 Fork the repository.
 Create a new branch:git checkout -b feature/your-feature

-Make your changes and commit:git commit -m "Add your feature"
+Make changes and commit:git commit -m "Add your feature"

 Push to the branch:git push origin feature/your-feature